Friday, October 10, 2008

 Both men faced dogfighting charges after Louisiana State Police officers seized 57 pit bulls they believed were being used for the purposes of dogfighting.
-Less than 24 hours after the dogs were seized, the Louisiana Society for the Prevention of Cruelty to Animals euthanized the animals, leaving what the defense argued little time to conduct a further investigation of the animals' health and treatment while in the defendants’ care.
+Less than 24 hours after the dogs were seized, the Louisiana Society for the Prevention of Cruelty to Animals (LSPCA) euthanized the animals, leaving what the defense argued little time to conduct a further investigation of the animals' health and treatment while in the defendants’ care.

 10/10/08: "Dogfighting Don" Finally in Court

 Baton Rouge, LA - Famous father and son accused of dog fighting are finally in court.
 Floyd J. Boudreaux, 74, an internationally known breeder of pit bull terriers, and his son, Guy Boudreaux, 44, each face 48 counts of dogfighting.
 The two were arrested in March 2005 after Louisiana State Police executed a search warrant at Floyd’s Youngsville home.